BigETI/bigeti-blog/introduction/post.md

 Now I am residing in Alicante, Spain with my future wife Kátheryn.

-# Do we have any plans for our life?
+# Do we have any plans for our future?

 Our plans are to work hard for our common goals to achieve a good life for atleast both of us.